 • a finisher’s medal

-Registration fees can be paid by PayPal or in our office.
+Registration fees can be paid in our office or to our bank account.

 If the competitor wishes to cancel his registration, cancellation must be notified by e-mail to email@example.com.